 All five providers, Cisco Umbrella, DNS Sense, DNSFilter, Zscaler, and NextDNS, offer the basics: real-time DNS filtering, customizable blacklist/whitelist controls, category-based blocking, and a centralized dashboard for monitoring and policy management.

-Cisco Umbrella filters DNS requests before they reach your network.
-It checks each query against threat intelligence from millions of domains and blocks connections to malicious sites.
+Cisco Secure Access DNS Defense filters DNS requests before they reach your network, checking each query against threat intelligence and blocking connections to malicious sites.

 Core Capabilities: